rossrobino/drab/.changeset/quick-brooms-boil.md

 v6.0

-Version 6 optimizes the elements in a variety of ways and removes some elements that are no longer necessary due to advances in CSS.
+Version 6 optimizes the library in a variety of ways and removes some elements that are no longer necessary due to advances in CSS.

 drab has a new documentation site with a `styles` section that is a reference for how to create components with HTML.
 The removed `Details` and `Popover` elements now live in this section since they do not require JavaScript to be created.